Carreau/phd-dissertation/parts/part3.rst

 The limit of the dense network visible in epifluorescence is defined in :cite:`Kawska2012` by the position of the half-maximum fluorescent intensity.
-The properties of these network are measured by :cite:`Pujol2012` using magnetic beads and actin stabilized with phalloidin.
-Though they do not investigate the sparse and softer actin network that originate from he visible part.
+The properties of these networks are measured by :cite:`Pujol2012` using magnetic beads and actin stabilized with phalloidin.
+Though they do not investigate the sparse and softer actin network that originate from the visible part.

-Using :ref:`time-shared optical tweezer <time_shared_ot>` we are able to probe the mechanics of this soft actin structure at time scale shorter than characteristic time of actin polymerisation and forces in the pN range.
-We show that beyond the dense dendritic network mimicking the actin cortex which as been measured to have :ref:`Elastic Modulus
-<elastic_modulus>` in the order of kPa :cite:`Pujol2012` the soft actin cloud
-we probe is much softer with stiffness three order of magnitude smaller.
-This might explain why such a structure as not previously been seen by less sensitive techniques than optical tweezer we use.
-The size of this actin cloud and its ability to sustain forces suggest that in cell the actin cortex is not sharply delimited and that structure escaping from it have a role in organelle positioning.
+Using :ref:`time-shared optical tweezer <time_shared_ot>` we are able to probe the mechanics of this soft actin structure at time scale shorter than the characteristic time of actin polymerisation and forces in the pN range.
+We show that beyond the dense dendritic network mimicking the actin cortex which as been measured to have an :ref:`elastic modulus <elastic_modulus>` in the order of kPa :cite:`Pujol2012` the soft actin cloud is much softer with a stiffness in the Pa regime.
+This might explain why such a structure as not previously been seen by less sensitive techniques than optical tweezer.
+The size of this actin cloud and its ability to sustain forces suggest that in cells the actin cortex is not sharply delimited and that structures escaping from it have a role in organelle positioning.

-How does the external part of the gel which is below the half fluorescent intensity behave ?
-What are its mechanical properties ?
-How does it change through time ? if the gel is elastic or
+The questions we address in this part of the manuscript are :  How does the far reaching part of the gel ?
+What are mechanical properties ?
+How does it change through time ?
+Is the gel elastic or viscous ?

 .. figure:: /figs/intensity_profile_25nM_Arp_20nM_CP_09min.pdf